-Various studies have shown how effective BIM is and considerable effort has been put into identifying the benefits and obstacles of using it^{5,6}.
-The main recognised benefits that BIM technology can provide can be found in the life cycle cost control, in the effective construction process, design and quality improvement, decision-making support and risk management.
-Some of these benefits have a greater impact in specific projects (e.g., facility management) than others.
-Further benefits are also claimed in the ability to share information, in the reduction of construction and design errors, faster working environments, enhancing efficiency, operational efficiency, and so on7.
+Various studies have shown how effective BIM is and considerable effort has been put into identifying the benefits and obstacles of using it ^{6,7}.
+From these scientific papers it appears that BIM technology can improve the life cycle control of the built environment, considering the construction phase, the design activities and the quality of an asset, as well as the decision-making process and risk management practices.
+Among the positive aspects of using BIM the main benefits are recognised in the ability to share information, in the reduction of construction and design errors8, faster working environments, enhancing efficiency, operational efficiency, and so on.
+Some of the aspects mentioned here have been further investigated during this project and the results of this analysis can be found in the following sections 2.2 and 2.3.

 Therefore, with its three-dimensional ability combined with the versatility to control vast amounts of associated data, BIM is supported by many industry professionals as an effective tool for improving the construction industry.
-The main recognised benefits that BIM technology can provide can be found in the life cycle cost control, in the effective construction process, design and quality improvement, decision-making support and risk management.
+Among the positive aspects of using BIM the main benefits are recognised in the ability to share information, in the reduction of construction and design errors, faster working environments, enhancing efficiency, operational efficiency, and so on.